Age Suggestion

 Yes

-Raw milk cheeses, like traditional unpasteurized camembert, carry the risk of several infections, some of which can be serious and even fatal.
-Know that pasteurized soft cheeses are not without risk; they can become infected with Listeria if the cheese is produced in facilities with unsanitary conditions or if it is not stored or handled safely.
-Baking pasteurized camembert to an internal temperature of at least 165 degrees Fahrenheit (74 degrees Celsius) reduces the risk of illness.
+Raw milk cheeses, like traditional unpasteurized camembert, carry a high risk of foodborne illness.
+Even when pasteurized, mold-ripened cheeses are not without risk; they can become contaminated with Listeria if the cheese is not handled properly.
+Baking pasteurized camembert to an internal temperature of at least 165 F (74 C) reduces the risk of illness.
+There is no age at which it is considered completely safe to offer raw/unpasteurized cheeses to babies and children.

 Camembert is named after the small village in Normandy where the cheese originated.
-Like brie, camembert is a bloomy rind cheese, meaning yeast blossoms on its surface to create a velvety coating that flavors the creamy interior as the cheese ages.
-Camembert’s flavor varies, but all kinds have a fungal smell so strong that the cheese was once called the “feet of the God” by French poet Leon-Paul Fargue.
-Camembert can be made with pasteurized milk, although only cheese made with raw milk from Normandie cows on Normandie farms receives appellation d'origine contrôlée, an official designation to guarantee authenticity.
-Camembert de Normandie (often shortened to Camembert with a capital C) is tough to find in the United States, where the sale of unpasteurized cheeses is heavily restricted.
+It can be made with pasteurized milk, although only cheese made with raw milk from Normandie cows on Normandie farms receives appellation d'origine contrôlée, an official designation to guarantee authenticity.
+Camembert de Normandie (often shortened to Camembert with a capital C) is tough to find in the United States, where imported cheeses must be pasteurized and aged for at least 60 days.
+This is why pasteurized forms of camembert dominate American markets.

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.